What's new in Vault

 Important: Organizations that span multiple time zones may see different search results compared to those delivered before this feature was released.
 Learn more about searching for data based on time zones.

-Create custom retention rules for all Team Drives in your domain
+Create custom retention rules for all shared drives in your domain

-You can now create custom retention rules that cover all Team Drive in your domain.
+You can now create custom retention rules that cover all shared drives in your domain.

 Set retention rules for specific Google Groups